Murders of Ben Smart and Olivia Hope: Court of Appeal 2024

+Crown lawyer Stuart Baker questioned Dr Wells about another water taxi passenger, Hayden Morrissey, who did not recognize Watson in the lineup shown to him, but also reported only seeing the mystery yacht owner from behind.
+Morrissey also said the man had long hair, whereas photographs of Watson on that night showed he had short hair.

+The summing up: On 12 June 2024, Watson's lawyers argued that the two pieces of evidence which supposedly linked Watson to the murdered pair - Olivia Hope's two hairs and the eye witness identification procedure - were so flawed, they should never have been put to the jury.
+They called for Watson's convictions to be overturned without a retrial.
+Crown lawyer Madeleine Laracy said the case did not rest on the two hairs and was aware there were significant challenges with Wallace's identification.
+She told the court the "totality and interlinking" of circumstantial evidence provided "overwhelming" evidence of Watson's guilt.
+Justice Christine French said that the Court of Appeal would take several months to reach a decision.

+Decision: On 9 September 2025, the Court of Appeal declined to quash Watson's murder convictions.
+In a 291-page decision, the Court found there was no "Miscarriage of justice" in respect to the evidence relating to the hair evidence and Mr Wallace's evidence.
+It concluded that both items of evidence had been properly presented to the jury, subject to challenge by the defence, and that the trial judge had given the jury appropriate directions.

 Books, documentaries and media

 In 2000, author John Goulter published a book about the investigation called Silent Evidence.
-The book included a forward by lead investigator Rob Pope.
+The book included a foreword by lead investigator Rob Pope.

-In 2001, Mike Kalaugher, published The Marlborough Mystery in which he focused on purported mistakes in the police case concerning the location of the boat where the couple disembarked from the water taxi with the mystery man.
+In 2001, Mike Kalaugher published The Marlborough Mystery in which he focused on purported mistakes in the police case concerning the location of the boat where the couple disembarked from the water taxi with the mystery man.

-In 2003, journalist, Keith Hunter, produced a documentary called Murder on the Blade? about the case and questioning Watson's conviction.
+In 2003, journalist Keith Hunter produced a documentary called Murder on the Blade? about the case and questioning Watson's conviction.
 In a 2006, he published a follow-up book about the case, Trial by Trickery.

 In a television documentary Doubt: The Scott Watson Case broadcast in 2016, Massey University law professor Chris Gallavin questioned whether Watson was proven guilty beyond reasonable doubt.

 Journalist Ian Wishart wrote three books about the case.
 Ben and Olivia – What Really Happened?, Elementary and Elementary 2.0, in which he examines the investigation, questioning the actions of police and Watson's innocence respectively.